-Addiction is a disease that affects not only an individual’s physiological well-being but also their psychological and emotional state.
-A lot has been written about the impact of addiction on an individual.
+In their lifetimes, more than 21 million Americans ages 12 and older have had a substance abuse problem, which includes alcohol and drug addiction.
+Addiction is a disease that affects not only an individual’s physiological well being but their psychological and emotional states as well.
+Much has been written about the negative impacts of addiction on the user.

-The following are some of the ways in which addiction affects families.
+The following are some of the most serious ways in which substance abuse affects the family.

 1. Impact on Children

 Studies show that 1 in 5 children grow up with a parent who abuses drugs or alcohol.
 If a parent is battling an addiction or substance abuse problem, the effects of that disorder are more than likely going to play a role in the child’s development.
 This is especially serious in single-parent households where the children have no one else to turn to.

 When a parent has an addiction, they’ll be too busy looking for and using their substance of choice, which distracts them from their responsibilities.
 As a result, they won’t meet the needs of their child.
 This irresponsibility ranges from not taking care of basic needs, such as providing meals and keeping the child clean, to secondary needs like ensuring their child is getting an education and social life.